dougeby/IntuneDocs/intune/known-issues.md

 - Disables them in the classic console
 - Enables them in the Azure console.

-If you now manage these Intune capabilities in the Azure portal, be aware of the following:
+If you now manage these Intune capabilities in the Azure portal, be aware of the following points:

 ### Removes default Corporate Device Enrollment profiles in Apple DEP
-The Azure portal does not support a default Corporate Device Enrollment profile for Apple Device Enrollment Program (DEP) devices.
+The Azure Portal does not support a default Corporate Device Enrollment profile for Apple Device Enrollment Program (DEP) devices.
 This functionality, available in the classic Silverlight Intune console, is discontinued to prevent unintentional profile assignment.
-When DEP serial numbers sync in the Azure portal, no Corporate Device Enrollment profile is assigned.
+When DEP serial numbers sync in the Azure Portal, no Corporate Device Enrollment profile is assigned.
 An enrollment profile must be assigned before using the device.

 ### Apple DEP token restored with migration

-If you deleted an Apple Device Enrollment Program token in the Intune classic (Silverlight) portal and do not upload a new token to the Azure Intune portal, the original token is restored in the Azure Portal when you migrate.
-To remove this token and prevent DEP enrollment, delete the token from the Azure Portal.
+If you deleted an Apple Device Enrollment Program token in the Intune classic (Silverlight) portal and do not upload a new token to the Azure portal, the original token is restored in the Azure portal when you migrate.
+To remove this token and prevent DEP enrollment, delete the token from the Azure portal.

 ## Altering groups created by Intune during migration delays migration